sushil579/Legitimate_Interest_Crawler/README.md

 # Contributing
 If you would like to contribute to this project, please open an issue or submit a pull request on GitHub.

+# Disclaimer
+The web crawler is from May 2022, The webpages might be different now.